-(5) All parties are expected to be familiar with the United States District Court for the District of Colorado Local Rules of Practice (D.C.COLO.LCivR.).
-Copies are available from Office of the Clerk, United States District Court for the District of Colorado, or through the District Court's web site: www.cod.uscourts.gov.

-All out-of-state counsel shall comply with D.C.COLO.LCivR.
-83.3 prior to the Scheduling/Planning Conference.
+(5) All parties are expected to be familiar with the Local Rules of Practice for the District of Colorado.
+Copies are available from the Clerk of the Court, United States District Court for the District of Colorado, or through the District Court's web site: www.cod.uscourts.gov.
+All out-of-state counsel shall comply with D.C.COLO.LCivR 83.3 prior to the scheduling/planning conference.